MrSliddes/Snippet-FullDrift-CarController/README.md

-# Snippet-FullDrift-CarController
-A code snippet from car controller in the game FullDrift
+This is a code snippet from the game FullDrift by SLIDDES.

+The main code for the car is in CarControllerV3

+Read more about it [here](https://sliddes.com/tymon-versmoren/code/fulldrift-car-controller/)